Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 Furthermore, notice that the nonstationary regressors $x_{t-1}$ and the generated regressor are orthogonal since the generated regressor can be considered as exogenous variable to the particular model, then we can compute the generated regressor augmented estimator and test statistic in two steps.
 Notice the constructed test statistic refers to the IVX estimator.
 Therefore, we focus on deriving the asymptotic distribution for the IVX estimator under the presence of the generated regressor in the quantile predictive regression model.
 The estimation procedure is implemented into two-stages, and our asymptotic theory analysis demonstrates that although the limit converges into a nonstandard distribution the particular limit is nuisance-parameter free. \begin{remark} The key point in this estimation step, is that the variance-covariance needs to be adjusted to account for the first-step estimation error.
 In other words, when estimating the VaR using the quantile predictive regression of the first stage, the forecast at the current time period $t$, is estimated with some additional source of error.
 For this reason, an adjustement is necessary.
 Consider the estimated coefficient of the quantile predictive regression model of the first stage as

-\end{remark} In other words, the estimation step needs to account for two sources of errors, that is, the usaul estimation error in obtaining a consistent estimator that corresponds to the IVX instrumentation of the nearly integrated regressors, and the second source of error is the sampling error in generating the forecast for the VaR from the first stage of the process.
+\end{remark} The estimation step needs to account for two sources of errors, that is, the usaul estimation error in obtaining a consistent estimator that corresponds to the IVX instrumentation of the nearly integrated regressors, and the second source of error is the sampling error in generating the forecast for the VaR from the first stage of the process.
 More specifically, this implies that using a Bahadur representation of the QR-IVX estimator we need to determine the precise stochastic order of the remainder term when the generated regressor is included in the conditional quantile specification of the model.
-Thus the main focus of the estimation step should be how to correct for the effect to the overall variance due to the presence of this generated regressor.
-In particular, the parameter vector from the first stage has the usual convergence rate that the IVX estimator has (regardless of the degree of persistence).
-However, we need to check whether this convergence rate remains the same for the parameter vector of the second stage estimation under the presence of the generated regressor.
-Furthermore, the property of stochastic equicontinuity still holds in this case, since we have a plug-in estimator, regardless if the underline stochastic processes correspond to nonstationary time series data.
+Although when the parameter vector from the first stage is obtained via the IVX filtration, it has the usual convergence rate that the IVX estimator has, an estimation error carries in the second-stage estimation procedure, which requires us to consider a suitable correction to the overall variance due to the presence of the generated regressor.

+Moreover, we expect that the stochastic equicontinuity property to still hold regardless of the plug-in estimation approach and the presence of time series nonstationarity.